 OPT025: Medical Retina

-This course aims to enable optometrists to refresh and enhance their knowledge and clinical skills in the area of medical retina.
+This module will enable optometrists or allied health care professionals to refresh and enhance their knowledge and clinical skills in the area of medical retina.

 This module is accredited by the College of Optometrists for the College's Professional Certificate in Medical Retina.

 |Start date||September and March|

 |Module tutors||Jeenal Shah|

 Following completion of the programme you should be able to:

 - Critically reflect a knowledge of complex, controversial and/ or contentious issues related to anatomy, physiology and pathophysiology of the retina and the care of patients with medical retina disorders in optometric practice.

 - Explore, critically analyse, synthesis and evaluate evidence-based literature, guidelines and underpinning theories in medical retina care and apply this knowledge to given scenarios, demonstrating how you would determine the most appropriate solutions for a patient accessing ophthalmic care.

 - Evaluate and apply modern key concepts of medical retina care and be able to apply them to challenges within your own environment and practice.

 - Address and reflect on the benefit of inter-professional teamwork in the delivery of medical retina care in optometry